 What is Sundowning?

-Sundown syndrome, or “sundowning”, is best described as an eruption of manic agitation that some people with Alzheimer’s experience in the twilight hours of the day as the sun starts to set.
+Sundown syndrome, or “sundowning”, is a term describing an eruption of manic agitation that affects people with dementia or cognitive impairment experience around sunset.
 This surge of bustling activity is a well-known behavior at living facilities, often triggered by the comings and goings of visitors, the humdrum of dinner time, and staff in shift-changing mode.

 Often referred to as “nocturnal delirium”, i.e. disorientation or confusion at nighttime, and estimated to occur in up to 20% of Alzheimer’s patients, sundowning is “asymptomatic”, i.e. without its own symptoms.
 Ordinarily, and prior to sundown, it shares a few of the same symptoms as early stage Alzheimer’s, notably memory loss and confusion.
 When the sun dips into twilight, and often extending into the night, the hyperactivity begins and, depending on the individual and the severity of the underlying dementia, it can lead to agitation, nervous pacing, disrupted sleep-wake cycles with vivid hallucinations, wandering, and combativeness.